SymfonyCasts/EasyAdminBundle/sfcasts/fields.md

 Watch: when we refresh... that makes absolutely no difference!
 It was *already* guessing that this was an `IdField`.

+***TIP
+If you're using EasyAdmin 4.4.2 or later, you won't find an EasyAdmin icon on the WebDebug toolbar.
+Instead, click on any link on the toolbar to get to the Profiler, then look for the "EasyAdmin" section near the bottom of the left sidebar.
+***

 Cool!
 So how do we figure out what all of the field types are?
 Documentation is the most obvious way.
 If you look on the web debug toolbar, there's a little EasyAdmin icon.
 Click into that... to see some basic info about the page... *with*